WebOfTrust/ietf-oobi/draft-ssmith-oobi.md

 ~~~

 By default, the result of get request to this OOBI URL could be another OOBI with an AID that is the `self` AID of the node providing the bare OOBI endpoint or the actual authenticatable `self` endpoint with its AID or a default set of authenticatable endpoints.
 This is useful to bootstrap components in an infrastructure where the target URLs do not use a public DNS address but use instead something more secure like an explicit public IP address or a private IP or private DNS address.
-A self introduction provides a bootstrap mechanism similar to a hostname configuration file with the exception that in the OOBI case the AID is not in the configuration file just the bare OOBI URL and the given node queries that bare OOBI to get the target endpoint AID.
+A self-introduction provides a bootstrap mechanism similar to a hostname configuration file with the exception that in the OOBI case the AID is not in the configuration file just the bare OOBI URL and the given node queries that bare OOBI to get the target endpoint AID.
 This allows bootstrap using bare IP addresses in systems where the IP infrastructure is more securely managed than public DNS or where some other Out-Of-Band-Authentication (OOBA) mechanism is used in concert.

-Because the OOBI does not expose an AID, the resultant response when querying the OOBI may depend on other factors such as the source IP of the querier (requester) and/or another out-of-band-authentication (OOBA) mechanism.
-This supports private bootstrap of infrastructure.
+Because a blind OOBI does not expose an AID, the resultant response when querying the OOBI may depend on other factors such as the source IP of the querier (requester) and/or another out-of-band-authentication (OOBA) mechanism.
+This supports the private bootstrap of infrastructure.
 Of course one could argue that this is just kicking the can down the road but IP addresses are correlatable and a blind OOBI can leverage IP infrastructure for discovery when used in combination with some other OOBA mechanism without unnecessary correlation.
 Onion Routing with Blind OOBI
 did-comm with Blind OOBI